yorunoken/HanamiBot/README.md

 ## What does it do?

-It's an osu!
-Discord bot.
-You can check your stats, recent plays, top plays, compare scores, get beatmap info, and a bunch of other stuff.
+HanamiBot is a comprehensive osu!
+Discord bot that provides detailed statistics and gameplay information.
+Features include:

+- **Player Statistics**: View detailed profiles, rankings, and performance metrics
+- **Recent Activity**: Track recent plays and scores
+- **Score Analysis**: Compare scores, calculate performance points, and analyze plays
+- **Beatmap Information**: Get detailed beatmap statistics, backgrounds, and metadata
-Link your osu! account with `/link` and you won't need to type your username every time.
+- **Account Linking**: Link your osu! account with `/link` for personalized commands
+- **Server Customization**: Custom prefixes and configuration options

+The bot supports both slash commands and traditional prefix commands, with full osu! game mode support (Standard, Taiko, Catch, Mania).

-Use `/help` to see all the commands.
+Use `/help` to see all available commands.

 ## Invite the bot